-If you have an outstanding debt with a California state agency, city, or county, your unclaimed property payment may be intercepted to pay the debt.
-The additional processing time to pay the debt will delay your payment.
+If you have an outstanding debt with a California state, city, or county agency, your unclaimed property payment may be intercepted to pay the debt.
+The intercept will apply even if you are in an installment agreement with said agency.

 Why Couldn't I File An Electronic Claim?

 A mailed claim form, instead of an electronic claim, may be required for any of the following reasons: